Click above to watch our latest film following Tristan James on his Apprenticeship Journey with Truro and Penwith College.

 Time spent at college and the workplace

-As an apprentice the majority of your time will be spent learning in the workplace, supported by regular days at College.
+As an Apprentice, the majority of your time will be spent learning in the workplace, supported by regular days at College.
 Learners will typically spend 80% of their time in the workplace and 20% at College.
-In addition to specialist subject tutors, every apprentice has a training advisor who visits them and their employer in the workplace to support with their role and any assessment work.
+In addition to specialist subject tutors, every Apprentice has a training advisor who visits them and their employer in the workplace to support with their role and any assessment work.

 Entry level programmes

 Entry requirements vary by programme and take practical experience into account as well as previous academic qualifications.
-Entry level programmes at level 2 (equivalent to five GCSEs at grades 4-9) or level 3 (equivalent to two A Level passes) are usually the best option for the majority of learners who are entering a sector for the first time.
+Entry level programmes at Level 2 (equivalent to five GCSEs at Grades 4-9) or Level 3 (equivalent to two A Level passes) are usually the best option for the majority of learners who are entering a sector for the first time.

 Higher level programmes

-The College offers a range of higher level apprenticeships from levels 4 - 6 that are University level qualifications.
-These programmes are often suited to those that have already completed an entry level apprenticeship, or have previous qualifications and work experience that allow them to start their apprenticeship journey at a higher level.
+The College offers a range of higher level Apprenticeships from levels 4 - 6 that are University level qualifications.
+These programmes are often suited to those that have already completed an entry-level Apprenticeship, or have previous qualifications and work experience that allow them to start their Apprenticeship journey at a higher level.

 frequently asked questions

 Yes!
 Apprenticeships are also for existing employees.
-If your workplace is happy to support you with an Apprenticeship, let the Apprenticeship Team at Truro and Penwith College know and we can support you and your employed to make an informed decision about what type of Apprenticeship would be suitable.
+If your workplace is happy to support you with an Apprenticeship, let the Apprenticeship Team at Truro and Penwith College know and we can support you and your employer to make an informed decision about what type of Apprenticeship would be suitable.

 No. There are no tuition or course fees to be an Apprentice.
 You earn while you learn!